 See ‘Council Tax charges 2014 – 15’ or 'Council Tax charges 2013 - 14' in the documents section.

 How does the number of residents affect your Council Tax?

 The full Council Tax is payable if there are two or more residents in a property.
 A 'resident' is someone who has their sole or main residence in the property - see the related page 'How your sole or main residence affects your Council Tax' for more information.
 If there is only one resident, a 25% 'single person discount' applies - to claim this please see the related page 'Single Person Discount'.

 Some people are not counted when working out the number of residents (for example, full-time students), so a 25% or 50% discount may apply even if there are two or more residents.
 See the download '’Work out number of residents’' and the related page ‘Council Tax discounts’ for more information.

 This is a means-tested benefit to help you pay your Council Tax - see the related page ‘Council Tax Support’.

 What if I think my bill is wrong or I’m not the person who should be charged?

-You can contact us using the form below - please include your account number and/or address.
+You can email us using the form under 'Contact us' on this page - please include your account number and/or address.
 But you may find it helpful to read the download ‘Appeals against Council Tax liability’ before you contact us.